Open source · MIT · Python 3.10+

 AI Assistant

-Marco knows addition and multiplication, but fails subtraction and division.
+Arthur knows addition and multiplication, but fails subtraction and division.
 What should I teach him next?

 assess_student

-Marco's estimated knowledge state is {add, mul}.
+Arthur's estimated knowledge state is {add, mul}.
 His outer fringe contains sub, which depends only on add (already mastered).
 Recommended next topic: subtraction.

 state = {add, mul} fringe = {sub} path: sub → div